 Our entire wood fiber supply chain is certified to the SFI Fiber Sourcing standard.
 This certification means we can use the "SFI Certified Sourcing" label and ensures that our products are made wood-fiber from responsible, legal and non-controversial sources.
 In addition, a portion of our mills and export yards have PEFC and SFI Chain of Custody certification which enables us to pass certified volume credit to our customers.
 Chain of Custody certification is determine by site-based customer demand for certified content.

-Each year, a third-party auditor visits our forests and our offices to verify our practices are living up to the requirements of the standard.
+Each year, a third-party auditor visits our offices and supplying forests to verify our practices are living up to the requirements of the standard.
 We also conduct our own internal audits to drive continual improvement.
 To support family forest owners on their journey of responsible, sustainable forest management, we have a purchasing preference for wood certified under the American Tree Farm System.
-In 2020, across our procurement operations, we conducted 8 external audits and 18 internal audits.
-These audits identified a total of 10 findings (best practices, opportunities for improvement and minor non-conformances).